rafiz001/html-index-for-offline-everyayah.com/README.md

 * Now download <a href="https://rafiz001.github.io/html-index-for-offline-everyayah.com/every.zip" download>this zip</a> and copy index.html at outside of "000_versebyverse" folder.

 * Now open that index.html page.
+* Android user need to go file:///storage/emulated/0/Download/every/index.html this like link in their browser.

 ## Online demo
 * Only for sura ya-sen https://rafiz001.github.io/html-index-for-offline-everyayah.com/